kklausmeyer/birdsense/README.md

   1. Choose the created project and create a Service Account by selecting IAM & Admin => Service Accounts +> CREATE SERVICE ACCOUNT
   2. Create a private key for the Service Account and download the JSON key file
   3. Register your service account for use with the Earth Engine API.
-  4. Save the JSON key content as a repo secrete with the Name of GEE_AUTH under the repo Settings
+  4. Save the JSON key content as a repo secret with the name of GEE_AUTH under the repo Settings
-  5. Configure authorizing credentials in definitions.py

 ### Google Drive API Authentication
 Google Drive Python API is used to download files stored in Google Drive.
 The [Google Python Quickstart](https://developers.google.com/drive/api/quickstart/python) provides guidelines to enable the API and set up the Authorize credentials.
 The following steps describe how to set up Google Drive API and access an Excel file in google drive: